wallarm/product-documentation/docs/latest/about-wallarm-waf/api-discovery.md

 ![!Request parameters discovered by API Discovery](../images/about-wallarm-waf/api-discovery/discovered-request-params.png)

 To copy some endpoint URL to the clipboard, in this endpoint menu select **Copy URL**.
-You can use copied URL to use in filters in the **[Events](../user-guides/events/check-attack.md)** section of Wallarm Console - to [search for the events](../user-guides/search-and-filters/use-search.md) related to this endpoint.
+You can use copied URL to [search for the events](../user-guides/search-and-filters/use-search.md) related to this endpoint.

 ## API structure and rules